Lefty Sheehan: Remembering a WW II Hero

 Considered the Allies finest long-range bomber, the aircraft had a top speed near 300 mph, a range of 2,000 miles, and a service ceiling of 35,000 feet.
 Cost: $200,000 each in the 1940s.
 A typical 10-man crew included: pilot, co-pilot, navigator, bombardier/nose gunner, flight engineer/top turret gunner, radio operator, waist gunners, ball turret gunner (our Lefty Sheehan), and tail gunner.

-The carpet-bombing air raids on German industry took an awful toll, though — more than 900 B-17s were lost along with nearly 10,000 airmen being killed, wounded or captured.
+The carpet-bombing air raid campaigns on German industrial works took an awful toll, though — more than 900 B-17s were lost along with nearly 10,000 airmen being killed, wounded or captured.

 Ultimately, the service and sacrifice of airmen like Lefty proved vital in choking off the German military momentum allowing ground forces to win a quicker Nazi surrender.
 Eight months after Lefty’s death the war in Europe was over.
 Lefty had two brothers who also served in WW II, Phillip in the US Merchant Marine and Bill in the US Army.